-As part of the state's effort to reduce air pollution in heavily impacted communities, in 2018, CA AB617 established community clean air steering committees in 10 locations across the state - including one in Shafter - charged with developing Community Emission Reduction Plans (CERPs).

-The 2019 Shafter CERP included a commitment from DPR to work with the Air District, California Air Resources Board (CARB), and the Kern County Agricultural Commissioner's (CAC) office to explore options for a public pesticide notification system in the Shafter area.
+In 2018, as part of the state's effort to reduce air pollution in heavily impacted communities, California AB 617 established community steering committees in 10 locations across the state - including one in Shafter - charged with developing Community Emission Reduction Plans (CERPs).
+The 2019 Shafter CERP included a commitment from DPR to work with the Air District, California Air Resources Board (CARB), and the Kern County Agricultural Commissioner (CAC) to explore options for a public, advance notification system for pesticide applications in the Shafter area.